When placing a trade, there are a few things to keep in mind:

 Stops and limits

-- Basic: Closes you out as near as possible to the price level you specify.
+- Basic: Closes you out as near as possible to the price level you choose.
 A basic stop may be affected by ‘gapping’ overnight or in times of high volatility

 - Guaranteed: Closes you out at the level you requested, regardless of whether the market gaps.
 This will incur a small premium, but only if the stop is triggered